-The COM320 uses a USB Type-A Male to Type-B Male cable (pn 17648) for updating firmware, vocabulary and configuration.
+The COM320 uses a USB Type-A Male to Type-B Male cable (Campbell Scientific #17648) for updating firmware, vocabulary and configuration.
 This is a common USB cable used with USB connected printers and scanners.

 B.3 COM320 Driver Installation